 When I came back to Milton Keynes, I was so pleased to see it was gradually starting to put itself on the food map thanks to the hard work of several hard-working individuals who have a real passion for good food.
 There are some incredible street food vendors in MK, most of which I have visited several times…!
 I love nothing more than a chilled evening eating street food with friends.
 Here is a guide to the best street food in Milton Keynes.

-MK Food Guide to the Best Street Food in Milton Keynes
+MK Food Guide: Best Street Food in Milton Keynes

 - Baja Cantina